CrossFunctional/drupal-the-right-way/README.md

-# PHP: The Right Way
+# Drupal: The Right Way

 ## Overview

-This is the GitHub Pages repository for the _PHP: The Right Way_ project.
+This is the GitHub Pages repository for the _Drupal: The Right Way_ project.

 * This website is a Jekyll project.
 * Each section and sub-section are a Markdown file in `_posts/`.